Gary Dotson

-Gary E. Dotson (born March 8, 1957) is an American man who was the first person to be exonerated of a criminal conviction by DNA evidence.
-In May 1979, he was found guilty and sentenced to 25 to 50 years' imprisonment for rape, and another 25 to 50 years for aggravated kidnapping, the terms to be served concurrently.
+Gary E. Dotson (born March 8, 1957) is an American man who was the second person to be exonerated of a criminal conviction by DNA evidence (after David Vasquez was given an unconditional pardon on the 4th of January 1989, for the 1984 murder of Carolyn Hamm).
+In May 1979, Dotson was found guilty and sentenced to 25 to 50 years' imprisonment for rape, and another 25 to 50 years for aggravated kidnapping, the terms to be served concurrently.
 This conviction was upheld by the appellate court in 1981.
 In 1985, the accusing witness recanted her testimony, which had been the main evidence against Dotson.
 He was not exonerated or pardoned at that time, but due to popular belief that he was a victim of a false rape accusation, Dotson went through a series of paroles and re-incarcerations until DNA evidence proved his innocence in 1988.
 Dotson was subsequently cleared of his conviction.

 Personal background

 Gary E. Dotson was a high-school dropout who, at the time of his arrest, was living in Country Club Hills, a modest Chicago suburb, with his mother Barbara and his sisters Debbie, Gail and Laura.
 After conviction in 1979, the next eight years of his life were spent in prison; another four were spent on legal proceedings which led to charges being dropped in 1988 and a full pardon in 2002.

 After his first release from prison in 1985, Dotson married Camille Dardanes, a woman who had come to know him during the hearings following his conviction.
 In March 1986, under difficult financial circumstances, the couple moved in with Dotson's mother.
 In January, 1987, they had a daughter, Ashley.
 Near the end of 1987, Dardanes requested a divorce.
 She filed the formal paperwork in April 1989.

 Dotson's first wife, Camille Dorothy Dardanes, was reported missing in Las Vegas in 1994, but the report was destroyed three months later.
 A new report was made in 2003.
 Dardandes was last seen in the vicinity of the 300 block of south Casino Center Boulevard in Las Vegas during May 1994.
 She had told friends that she was afraid, but did not give the reason for her fears.